Jack A. Gilbert Lab

 A highly interdisciplinary group leading research in medical and environmental microbiology, microbial ecology, and biotechnology development.

 Our work transcends microbiome studies across environmental and human health, with marine model organisms and ecosystems informing studies in human infectious disease, diet, and cardiometabolic, immune and mental health.

 In the Gilbert Lab, we value the participation of every member of our community and want to ensure everyone has an enjoyable and fulfilling experience, both professionally and personally.
-To ensure that everyone in the lab knows the expectations and enjoys their time in the lab, we have created a Code of Conduct that helps every member understand expectations, how to handle conflict resolution, and how to engage in creating a supportive ecosystem for all.
+To ensure that everyone in the lab knows the expectations and enjoys their time in the lab, we have created an “Expectations and Principles” document that is available to every member.

 Microbiome response in an urban river system is dominated by seasonality over wastewater treatment upgrades

 S. Kodera, A. Sharma, C. Martino, M. Dsouza, M. Grippo, H.L.
 Lutz, R. Knight, J.A.
 Gilbert, C. Negri, S.M.
 Allard.

 UC San Diego Receives $14M to Drive Precision Nutrition with Gut Microbiome Data